 - Body mechanics

-- ADL/IADLs and ways to navigate your functional life
+- Activities of daily living and ways to navigate your functional life

 - Leisure (remember that Leisure is an occupation)